Collection of rings and jewelry tools on a white surface

 • On the other hand, plastic (18ct) is a softer material, but it is more durable if pressure is applied.

-So which of the precious metals is better for jewellery?
+So which gold is more suitable for jewellery?

-However, 9ct gold is also fine for rings! - we make lots of rings in 9ct - and may also be the more desirable option if you are on a tighter budget, as 18ct is more expensive.
+However, 9ct gold is also fine for rings!
+We make lots of rings in 9ct - and it may also be the more desirable option if you are on a tighter budget, as 18ct is more expensive.

 9ct yellow gold has a lighter appearance than 18ct yellow gold, which has a deeper, richer tone - which you can see in the image above.
 Both work fabulously well with pretty much any gemstone though!